-Thank you for choosing a Stonebriar Dog Training group class!
+Thank you for choosing to train your pet at Stonebriar Farm!
 We strive to create a safe, fun learning environment for our puppies, dogs, and their owners.
-Please read over the information below for more information on what to expect in class, as well as what to bring to your first class.
+Please read over the information below for more information on what to expect during your lesson, as well as what to bring with you.
 We look forward to meeting you and your pooch!

 What to Bring to Class: